 - 1. In the device's web interface, go to Apps. - 2.
 Toggle the switch next to AXIS License Plate Verifier to start the app. - 3.
 Click Open to open the app's web interface. - 4.
 Follow the instructions to set up AXIS License Plate Verifier. - Set up Free flow.
-See . - Set up Access control.
-See .
+See Free flow on page 10.

-When you first run the application, set up Free flow or Access control using the setup assistant.
+When you first run the application, set up Free flow using the setup assistant.
 If you want to make changes later on, it can be found in the Settings tab under Setup assistant.